-We are a biopharmaceutical company dedicated to the development of innovative drugs.
-We specialize in developing safer or more efficacious drugs for use in pain management, particularly in the area of opioid painkillers.
-U.S. sales of opioid painkillers exceeded \$5.6 billion in 2003.
+Pain Therapeutics, Inc. is a biopharmaceutical company dedicated to the development of innovative drugs.
+We specialize in developing safer or more efficacious drugs for use in pain management, particularly in the area of opioid painkillers, which are sometimes referred to as narcotic painkillers.

+We incorporated in Delaware in May 1998.
 We own worldwide commercial rights to all of our drug candidates.
 Our clinical pipeline consists of three proprietary drug candidates.
-We are developing these three oral, small molecule drugs to treat patients who suffer from severe chronic pain, such as pain associated with advanced osteoarthritis, low-back pain or irritable bowel syndrome, or IBS.
+We are developing these three oral drugs to treat patients who suffer from severe chronic pain, such as pain associated with advanced osteoarthritis, low-back pain or irritable bowel syndrome, or IBS.

-In the course of our development activities, we have sustained operating losses and expect such losses to continue through at least the next several years.
+In the course of our development activities, we have sustained operating losses.
+These losses may continue through the next several years.
 We expect our current cash, cash equivalents and marketable securities will be sufficient to meet our planned working capital and capital expenditure requirements for at least the next twelve months.
 There are no assurances that additional financing will be available on favorable terms, or at all.

 Our development activities involve inherent risks.
 These risks include, among others, dependence on key personnel and determination of patentability and protection of our products and processes.
-In addition, we have drug candidates that have not yet obtained Food and Drug Administration, or FDA, approval.
+In addition, we have drug candidates that have not yet obtained U.S. Food and Drug Administration, or FDA, approval.
 Successful future operations depend on our ability to obtain approval for and commercialize these products.

-We have prepared the accompanying unaudited condensed financial statements of Pain Therapeutics, Inc. in accordance with generally accepted accounting principles for interim financial information and pursuant to the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, the financial statements do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
-In our opinion, all adjustments, consisting of normal recurring adjustments, considered necessary for a fair presentation have been included.
-Operating results for the three and nine months ended September 30, 2004 are not necessarily indicative of the results that may be expected for any other interim period or for the year ending December 31, 2004.
-Certain prior year balances have been reclassified for comparative purposes.
+We have prepared the accompanying unaudited condensed financial statements of Pain Therapeutics, Inc. in accordance with U.S. generally accepted accounting principles for interim financial information and pursuant to the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, the financial statements do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
+In our opinion, all adjustments, consisting only of normal recurring adjustments, considered necessary for a fair presentation have been included.
+Operating results for the three and nine months ended September 30, 2005 are not necessarily indicative of the results that may be expected for any other interim period or for the year ending December 31, 2005.

-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires that management make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amount of expenses incurred during the reporting period.
+The preparation of financial statements in conformity with U.S. generally accepted accounting principles requires that management make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amount of expenses incurred during the reporting period.
 Actual results could differ from those estimates.